 Store leftovers in a covered container in the fridge for up to three days.

-Reheat over medium-low heat on the stove, or in the microwave in 30-45 second intervals, stirring between each interval.
+Reheat over medium-low heat on the stove, or in the microwave in 30 to 45 second intervals, stirring between each interval.

-Tip: Add a bit of water, broth, or milk leftovers to thin sauce and add moisture, if necessary.
+Tip: Add a bit of water, broth, or milk to the leftover pasta to thin the sauce and add moisture, if necessary.

 More Instant Pot Pasta Recipes